-The CDC recommends that everyone 2 years and older wear a cloth face covering that covers their nose and mouth in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends that everyone 2 years of age and older wear a cloth face covering that covers their nose and mouth in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.

 Medical face masks and N95 respirators are still reserved for healthcare personnel and other first responders.